Sword Advice for UK Police & Lawyers

 If none of this information is available, then an expert can inspect the sword, either with photos or in person and give an opinion.

 Traditionally hand forged blades are usually carbon steel, but stainless steel and bronze swords can also be made traditionally by hand.
+Only an expert in the field of swords and sword making can really assess this criteria.

 It will be quite difficult to demonstrate that a sword is NOT traditionally made by hand, as a very large percentage are.